ashleygraf101/ashleygraf101/README.md

 ✨ Over the last few months, I've put pedal to the metal and started putting together a test automation portfolio, where I apply the test theory I've learnt, reasoning and coding in public.
 I have outlined my thought process in my READMEs, alongside a step-by-step-by-step for installing and running each project.

-As a learner, I enjoy pushing for 100% code coverage, just to see if I can.
-As a professional, I know that adds bloat which will be really annoying to maintain, and creates long test cycles which can slow down development.
+As a learner, I enjoy pushing for 100% code coverage across multiple test levels, just to see if I can.
+As a professional, I know that is not necessary, and adds bloat which will be really annoying to maintain, and creates long test cycles which can slow down development.
 So now I watch it run for my own satisfaction, and then remove it.
-What you want from your test automation is confidence that everything important is working right.
+What you want from your test automation is confidence that everything important is working right, with minimal (readable) code.

 I've also had the opportunity to start developing my testing philosophy.
 I believe that manual and automated testing complement each other, and it's not an either-or debate.
 They each have their place throughout the software development life cycle.
 What's foundational to success is truly understanding the product (the product) and its users.
 And that starts with a conversation with product (the team).
 Coming from eCommerce, I have very much a risk-based testing framework.